6/26/2019

 Martin Musi

-President and CEO
+President and Chief Executive Officer

 Yeah, it's a mix of both.
-We don't break it out and we don't give that level of detail, but certainly the overall growth of clients was a benefit of both good sales results and a little bit better retention.
+We don't break it out, and we don't give that level of detail.
+But certainly the overall growth of clients was a benefit of both good sales results and a little bit better retention.
 Just that improvement in retention alone on the payroll side would not have made that total difference there.

 speaker